cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 ---

 ### **Community Engagement & Communication**
-We’re fostering **two-way communication** to ensure the community’s voice drives the DAO’s decisions:
+We're fostering **two-way communication** to ensure the community's voice drives the DAO's decisions:
 - **Discord & Forums**: Dedicated channels for sharing ideas, discussing proposals, and giving feedback.
 - **AMAs & Live Updates**: Regular sessions with developers and community leaders to provide transparency and answer your questions.
 - **Content Highlights**: Behind-the-scenes updates, sneak peeks, and spotlights on standout community members and their contributions.